 Two types of receptors have been identified: CB1 receptors, predominantly in the brain, nervous system, glands and organs; and CB2 receptors, found mainly in the regulatory cells of the immune system.
 Many tissues contain both receptors, each linked to a different action.
 A key role of the endocannabinoid system is controlling inflammation by up-regulating or down-regulating the immune response.
 An overactive response can lead to allergies and auto-immune problems; an underactive one can leave the body susceptible to infections and the unchecked proliferation of cancer cells.

 Although hemp and marijuana are both classified as cannabis, they are distinctly different varieties.
 Recreational marijuana is very high in euphoria-producing THC, while hemp plants contain virtually no THC but have high levels of beneficial CBD.
-Hemp-derived CBD is not psychoactive and won’t make an animal high.
-It has no unpleasant side effects, and hemp products containing less than .3% THC are legal for sale in all 50 states.
+Hemp-derived CBD is not psychoactive and it has no unpleasant side effects.
+Hemp products containing less than .3% THC are legal for sale in all 50 states.
 CBD from hemp is not regulated as a drug and has no known toxicity level.

 CBD is available in many convenient forms.
 Extracts can be given from a dropper bottle directly into the mouth, added to food, dropped on a treat, rubbed into bare skin or inside the ears, or dropped on an animal’s paw so they will lick it off.
 You can also find hemp CBD biscuits, hemp CBD capsules and gel caps, and topical hemp CBD ointments.